-This programme is an extension of G100 (BSc Mathematics).
-It aims to teach a wide range of topics covering pure and applied mathematics, probability and statistics to an advanced level.
-The broad range of second, third and final-year options aims to allow graduates to benefit from our research strengths.
-The first year covers essential fundamentals but the pathways in the last two years aim to allow students to follow their own preferences.
+This programme aims to teach a wide range of topics covering pure and applied mathematics, probability and statistics.
+The exceptionally broad range of second and final-year options aims to allow graduates to benefit from our research strengths.
+The first year covers essential fundamentals but the final-year aims to allow students to follow their own preferences.

 Whether students are interested in specialising in statistics, finance, pure or applied mathematics, the wide range of modules available provides the opportunity.
-The final year of the project consists of a 30-credit project and modules from the School's MSc programmes.
-This enables graduates to become independent learners of advanced mathematics.